How to apply as a transfer

 Admission to WSU is offered to qualified students on a first-come basis.
-Applications completed by the priority application date of January 31 will receive first consideration.
+Applications completed by the priority application dates will receive first consideration.
 For applicants for fall 2023, the application priority date is July 15, for applicants of the spring term the priority deadline is November 15.
-Applications received after January 31 will be reviewed on a space available basis.
+Applications received after priority deadlines will be reviewed on a space-available basis.
 Interested transfer students are encouraged to apply at any time.

 If you choose to attend a different semester than the one indicated on your application, you’ll need to re-apply.

 2. Request transcripts from all colleges you have attended

-If you have less than a full year of college credit to transfer, we may ask you to also have your high school transcript (or G.E.D.) and test scores (SAT or ACT) sent to WSU.
+If you have less than a full year of college credit to transfer, we may ask you to also have your high school transcript (or GED) sent to WSU.

 Washington State University